 … the steel tips came a little closer, and Ruggero noticed a pistol muzzle in their midst.

 It was levelled right at his breast, held in the armoured hand of a dismounted pistolier.

-Another voice spoke.
 “Looks like we’ve got a brace of bad ‘uns here, lads.
-The same naughty thieves who thought they might plunder and burn our villages, then run away.”
+The same naughty thieves who thought to plunder and burn our villages, then run away.”

 This time Ruggero had enough wits about him to see who it was – a Pavonan officer, a young man with an orange and blue panache sprouting flamboyantly from his cap.
 Somewhere in the back of his mind he remembered orange and blue were also the colours of the Morrite Guard in Remas.

-“This one isn’t running anymore, though” the Pavonan continued.
-“I suppose, what with all that running, from Venafro, from Astiano, from the Little Carrena, your legs must be tired?”
+“This one ain’t running anymore, though” the Pavonan continued in a sarcastic tone.
+“I suppose, after all that running, from Venafro, from Astiano, from the Little Carrena, your legs must be ever so tired?”

 It was not the sort of question one was expected to answer.
 Behind the already plentiful blades, even more Pavonan soldiers were arriving, joining the throng outside the cottage to see what had been found.

-The Pistolier stepped even closer.
-“You dogs have a lot to answer for.”
-He formed his words slowly, as if it pained him to say them.
+“You dogs have a lot to answer for,” said the pistolier, forming his words slowly, as if it pained him to say them.
 “Good men died trying to teach you a lesson.
-I reckon if you can’t learn it, then there’s no point in the lesson continuing.”
+As you don’t seem capable of learning, then there’s no point in the lesson continuing.”

 He turned the pistol on its side, the way riders often did to make a mere flash in the pan a little less likely.